Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks: Introduction

-In practice, neural networks are typically guided toward a desired level of Lipschitz regularity either by: (a) incorporating a differentiable regularizing penalty~\citep{fazlyab2024certified} into the objective function optimized during training, or (b) fundamentally modifying the neural network layers themselves~\citep{trockman2021orthogonalizing,meunier2022dynamical,wang2023direct,araujo2023a}.
+In practice, neural networks are typically guided toward a desired level of Lipschitz regularity either by: (a) incorporating a differentiable regularizing penalty into the objective function optimized during training~\citep{fazlyab2024certified}, or (b) fundamentally modifying the neural network layers themselves~\citep{trockman2021orthogonalizing,meunier2022dynamical,wang2023direct,araujo2023a}.
 Approach (a) places these training objectives beside standard empirical risk minimization (ERM), while (b) places these modified architectures beside the scope of student deep learning models.
-It is, therefore, natural to ask if Lipschitzness can be simply achieved in multilayer perceptrons (MLPs) with standard activation functions trained with conventional \textit{gradient descent (GD)} with sub-Gaussian initialization of parameters.
-This paper, thus, studies the following question:\\
+It is, therefore, natural to ask if Lipschitz regularity can be simply achieved in multilayer perceptrons (MLPs) with standard activation functions trained with conventional \emph{gradient descent} (GD) with sub-Gaussian initialization of parameters.
+Thus, this paper studies the following question:

-\\ To the best of our knowledge, the answer to this is only understood at the exact moment of (random) GD \textit{initialization}, for which tight bounds are known~\citep{geuchen2024upperlowerboundslipschitz}, while the general question, concerning two-layer MLPs trained with randomly initialized GD, remains open.
+To the best of our knowledge, the answer to this question is only understood at the exact moment of (random) GD parameter \emph{initialization}, for which tight bounds are known~\citep{geuchen2024upperlowerboundslipschitz}, while the general question, concerning MLPs trained with randomly initialized GD, remains open.

-Here, we study~\eqref{eq:MainQ} by training on the empirical risk under the mean squared error (MSE) loss function, illustrated by the {{dashed red curve}} in Figure~\ref{fig:Realistic_Contexts}, and we validate and test on the risk associated to the Huber loss function, illustrated by the {{blue curve}} in Figure~\ref{fig:Realistic_Contexts}.
-These two loss functions have the same sets of minima, with the MSE allowing for convenient training dynamics, while the Huber loss is $1$-Lipschitz, which is more convenient for statistical and optimization guarantees.
+Here, we study Question~\eqref{eq:MainQ} by training on the empirical risk (ER) under the mean squared error (MSE) loss function, illustrated by the {{dashed red curve}} in Figure~\ref{fig:huber_loss}, and we validate and test on the risk associated to the Huber loss function, illustrated by the {{blue curve}} in Figure~\ref{fig:huber_loss}.
+These two loss functions have the same minima, with the MSE allowing for more convenient training dynamics, while the Huber loss is $1$-Lipschitz, which is more convenient for statistical and optimization guarantees.